hanzhi713/Parametric-Roulette/README.tex.md

 ### What are "signs"?

-Signs are a series of buttons for determining at which side of the curve the circle should appear. 🔄 is the button for resetting them and **R** is button to reverse all of them.
+Signs are a series of buttons for determining at which side of the curve the circle should appear and the rotation direction of the circle. 🔄 is the button for resetting them and **R** is button to reverse all of them.
 Each time you change settings except for a few (like the parametric equation, t range, etc.), signs are preserved.
-If you find the curve is strange, please try to use 🔄 to reset signs and rotation directions.
+If the resulting roulette is strange, please try to use 🔄 to reset signs and rotation directions.
 In most cases, the default-generated signs are optimal and you only need to use the **R** button rather than changing them individually.
 Please check [Mechanism.md](Mechanism.md) for details.

 ## Development

+> Note: no compilers/bundlers other than the typescript compiler are used to keep things simple for this small project

 Make sure you have node.js >= 10.16